sharifX/reading-list/reading.md

 34. The Memory Police by Yōko Ogawa (translated from Japanese by Stephen Snyder); 2020/11/29
 35. Cloud Ethics: Algorithms and the Attributes of Ourselves and Others by Louise Amoore; 2021/01/23
 36. Fatal Discord: Erasmus, Luther, and the Fight for the Western Mind by Michael Massing; 2021/03/08
+37. Seven Nights at the Flamingo Hotel by  Drew Gummerson; 2021/05/03